 The following warnings are for the setup, use, grounding, maintenance, and repair of this equipment.
-The exclamation point symbol alerts you to a general warning and the hazard symbols refer to procedure-specific risks.
-When these symbols appear in the body of this manual, refer back to these Warnings.
-Product-specific hazard symbols and warnings not covered in this section may appear throughout the body of this manual where applicable.
+The exclamation point symbol alerts you to a general warning and the hazard symbol refers to procedure-specific risk.
+Refer back to these warnings.
+Additional, product-specific warnings may be found throughout the body of this manual where applicable.